Axinom/drm-quick-start/Readme.md

 The main building blocks of the sample are:

-* *Server.js* - creates an HTTP server that publishes the website, the catalog API and the Secure Token Service.
+* *Server.js* - creates an HTTP server that publishes the website, the catalog API and the Entitlement Service.
 * *VideoDatabase.js* - defines the list of videos made available to the user.
 * *CatalogApi.js* - implements the catalog API that is used by browser-side JavaScript code to obtain the list of videos.
-* *SecureTokenService.js* - implements the Secure Token Service - an API that
+* *EntitlementService.js* - implements the Entitlement Service - an API that
 authorizes playback requests coming from the browser-side JavaScript code and returns license tokens.
 * *Website/index.html* - the page loaded in the browser, including the